Mountain Mints

 Nodding Onion

-Mountain Mint is one of the easiest, most rewarding natives you can grow.
+Mountain mints are among the easiest, most rewarding natives you can grow.
 With its minty scent, long bloom time, and nonstop pollinator action, it proves that gardening with natives can be both effortless and spectacular.
 Plant a patch, and you’ll never garden without it again.
-Save yourself time, money, and water and fill your phone with butterfly pictures: plant some Mountain Mint.
+Save yourself time, money, and water and fill your phone with butterfly pictures: plant some mountain mint.
 Looking for other good-smelling natives?
 Visit our Beginner’s Guide to Bee Balm or our Beginner’s Guide to Culver’s Root.
 Happy planting!

 Written by Em Lessard.
 Em is the founder of The Plant Native and a Sustainable Landscapes-certified gardener.